 (Traumatic Anterior Uveitis; Traumatic Iritis)

 Symptoms of posttraumatic iridocyclitis include tearing, throbbing ache and redness of the eye, photophobia, and blurred vision.
 The pupil may be dilated.
-Diagnosis is by history, symptoms, and slit-lamp examination, which typically reveals flare (due to an increase in protein content of the aqueous humor from the inflammatory exudate) and WBCs in the anterior chamber.
-Treatment of posttraumatic iridocyclitis involves a cycloplegic (usually scopolamine 0.25% tid or homatropine 5% tid) and topical corticosteroids (eg, prednisolone acetate 1% 4 to 8 times/day).
+Diagnosis is by history, symptoms, and slit-lamp examination, which typically reveals flare (due to an increase in protein content of the aqueous humor from the inflammatory exudate) and white blood cells in the anterior chamber.
+Treatment of posttraumatic iridocyclitis involves a cycloplegic (usually scopolamine 0.25% 3 times a day or homatropine 5% 3 times a day) and topical corticosteroids (eg, prednisolone acetate 1% 4 to 8 times a day).